rajvanshipradeep15/tracardi-api/docs_new/docs/configuration/best_practises.md

-# Guide for Setting Up in Production

-## Dependencies

-Tracardi depends on:

-* Redis
-* Elastic search
-* Apache Pulsar
-* MySql

-Please install the above services before-hand.

-## Installation best practises
+# Configuration Best Practises

 To enhance security, consider setting up encrypted connections for Tracardi API access.
 You can encode external traffic to the load balancer while keeping internal cluster communication unencoded, ensuring both security and efficiency.
 Alternatively, encrypt the entire cluster by creating HTTPS versions of Tracardi Docker images for comprehensive encryption.

-Find detailed instructions in the [documentation](../../configuration/tracardi_ssl.md).
+## Set strong admin password

+Having a strong admin password is especially important for systems that handle sensitive or confidential data, such as personal information.
+If an admin password is weak or easily guessed, it could be exploited by attackers or unauthorized individuals, who could gain access to sensitive data or disrupt the system's operation.

+By setting a strong admin password, you can help to prevent unauthorized access and protect the security and integrity of the system or application.
+This can help to ensure that your data and systems are safe from unauthorized access and tampering, and that you can trust the security and reliability of your system or application.

-### Separation of track server and GUI API
+## Separation of track server and GUI API

-#### API
+### API

-A recommended approach involves having two Tracardi API instances: one for the GUI and another for event collection.
+A recommended approach involves having two Tracardi API instances: one for the GUI and another for event [collection](../getting_started/processes/collection.md).

 1. **Event Collection Cluster:** This cluster is accessible over the Internet and handles event collection.
 To achieve
    this: